Reviews and Overviews of Seabird Bycatch

 A precursor paper also includes an analysis of most of these same species with vulnerability further assessed by season (Northern Hemisphere convention).

-- Filippi, D. Susan M. Waugh and Simon Nicol.
+- Filippi, D., S. M. Waugh, and S. Nicol.
 2010.
 Revised spatial risk indicators for seabird interactions with longline fisheries in the Western and Central Pacific Ocean.
 Conference: Western and Central Pacific Fisheries Commission Scientific Committee, Sixth Regular Session, At 10-19 August 2010, Nukualofa, Tonga, Volume: WCPFC-SC6-2010-EB-IP-01.

-These papers provide analysis of the interactions with, and impacts of fisheries on seabirds in the Afrotropics and are the only resources for the region.
+These papers provide analysis of the interactions with, and impacts of fisheries on seabirds in the Afrotropics (there are several studies from southern Africa).
 Cooper & Petersen and Kemper et al. have species-specific information.
 Hagen & Wanless update and expand upon Cooper & Petersen.
 Hagen & Wanless take a gear and regional approach, and include a set of very specific recommended actions.

-- Cooper, J., & Petersen, S. 2009.
+- Cooper, J., and S. Petersen, S. 2009.
 Potential Impacts of Marine Fisheries on Migratory Seabirds within the Afrotropical Region.
 Report to the African-Eurasian Waterbird Agreement (p.
 239).
 Rondebosch: Animal Demography Unit, University of Cape Town.

-- Kemper, J., Underhill, L. G., Crawford, R. J., & Kirkman, S. P. 2007.
+- Kemper, J., L. G. Underhill, R. J. Crawford, and S. P. Kirkman.
+2007.
 Revision of the conservation status of seabirds and seals breeding in the Benguela Ecosystem.
 Chapter 42 of the Final report of the BCLME (Benguela Current Large Marine Ecosystem) project on top predators as biological indicators of ecosystem change in the BCLME.
 Avian Demography Unit, Cape Town, 697–704.

 Taylor's two-part paper is similar to the Robertson paper listed, above, but with more complete treatment of all New Zealand-breeding species, including terrestrial threats and past and proposed conservation action.
 In two parts: threatened species (Part A) and non-threatened species (Part B).

-- Taylor, Graeme A. 2000a.
-Action plan for seabird conservation in New Zealand.Part A, Threatened seabirds .
+- Taylor, G. A. 2000.
+Action plan for seabird conservation in New Zealand.Part A, Threatened seabirds.
 Wellington, N.Z. : Dept. of Conservation, Biodiversity Recovery Unit.

-- Taylor, Graeme A. 2000b.
+- Taylor, G. A. 2000.
 Action plan for seabird conservation in New Zealand.
 Part B, Non-threatened seabirds.
 Wellington, N.Z. : Dept. of Conservation, Biodiversity Recovery Unit.

 Richard et al. explore temporal and spatial patterns of seabirds attending or sighted from fishing vessels and includes breakdowns by year and fishery type (trawl, longline, setnet, purse seine).
 Has some excellent maps.

-- Richard, Yvan, Edward R. Abraham & Katrin Berkenbusch 2011.
+- Richard, Y., E. R. Abraham, and K. Berkenbusch.
+2011.
 Counts of seabirds around commercial fishing vessels within New Zealand waters.
 30 pages.
 (Unpublished report held by the Department of Conservation, Wellington.)